hjr265/hjr265.me/content/blog/using-caddy-to-serve-canonical-go-get-import-path/index.md

 ---
-title: Using Caddy to Indicate GitLab Repository for Go Module Path with Different Domain
+title: Using Caddy to Indicate GitLab Repository for Go Module Path with Different Domains
 htmltitle: Using Caddy to Serve Canonical "go get" Import Path
 date: 2023-01-21T11:05:00+06:00
 tags: